hasFlag/hasFlag.github.io/content/blog/do-we-need-class-components-anymore/index.md

 ![Do we need class components anymore?](./do-we-need-class-components-anymore.jpg)

-As we know ReactJS is now pretty mature and becoming the number one choice of front-end developers.
-Back in time when react js launched it came with a very strong concept of *class components*, the reason they were popular because of their life cycle methods which easily provide you several options to trigger your event at right time.
-It was clear when you need any state in the component goes for *class* else choose the *functional* way to declare your component.
+ReactJS is a mature enough framework that becomes the first choice for developers.
+When ReactJS got launched with a strong concept of *class components*.
+The reason they were popular because of their life cycle methods.
+With the ease of these life cycle methods, you can trigger your custom event at the right time.
+Back then, it was clear when you need any state in the component goes for *class* else *functional*.

 Modern react, the reason I call it modern because over the period of time React framework has changed a lot.
-Now you really can't go with the assumption of stateful vs. functional component, perhaps functional components can also be stateful components.
+You shouldn't go with the assumption of stateful vs. functional components.
+Yet, functional components can also be stateful components.

 Let's start with some examples and it will be clear to you why don't* need class components anymore.